 Departing Glenwood Springs

 The next day, I head out early to catch a glimpse of the train as it arrives in Glenwood Springs.
-Other passengers mill about, filling paper cups with fresh coffee from a large thermos on a table outside the station.
+Other passengers mill about, filling disposable cups with fresh coffee from a large thermos on a table outside the station.
 Moments later we hear the train horn blow, and the locomotive appears from behind a bend in the track.
 Passengers snap photos as the train squeals to a stop.

 As we find our seats, August welcomes us aboard, saying there will be a minor delay while another train ahead cleared the tracks.
 Breakfast service would begin shortly; our options are a frittata or a golden waffle.

 Breakfast arrives as the train travels through Glenwood Canyon.
-Stretching 16 miles along the track, Glenwood Canyon is one of the more spectacular sceneries we pass through, with rock walls that reach more than 1300ft.
+Stretching 16 miles along the track, Glenwood Canyon is one of the more spectacular scenes we pass through, with rock walls that reach more than 1300ft.
 The sky is clear save for a few small clouds, and the sun appears over the canyon ridge, bathing the brown cliffs in morning light.

 A deep canyon seen from a train